Envirometrix/PredictiveSoilMapping/01-Introduction.md

 In its most general sense, a legacy is something of value bequeathed from one generation to the next.
-It can be said that global soil legacy data consists of the sum of soil data and knowledge accumulated since the first soil investigations 100 or more years ago.
+It can be said that global soil legacy data consists of the sum of soil data and knowledge accumulated since the first soil investigations 100 or more years ago [@arrouays2017soil].
 More specifically, the concept of a legacy is usually accompanied by an understanding that there is an obligation and duty of the recipient generation to not simply protect the legacy but to make positive and constructive use of it.

-The idea is that a legacy is not a priceless artifact, to be hidden away somewhere for static preservation and protection, but a living resource to be invested, improved upon, and grown for the sake of successive generations.
-The intention of any PSM framework is therefore not simply to rescue and protect the existing accumulation of legacy soil data, but to put it to new and beneficial uses, so that its value is increased and not just preserved.

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">Four main groups of legacy data of interest for global soil mapping are: (1) soil field records, (2) soil